blakesmods/web/apps/web/content/docs/1.20/cucumber/tags-config.md

 ## What It's For

-The `cucumber-tags.json` file added in Cucumber Library version 3.0.3 is used to configure the output item of recipes that use a tag as an output.
+The `cucumber-tags.json` file is used to configure the output item of recipes that use a tag as an output.
 This system was added to allow for recipes that don't depend on a specific mod being present, as well as to allow pack devs to ensure these recipes give the correct item output.

-This system is currently used by Mystical Agriculture versions 3.0.1 and newer.

 ## How To Use It